 1) FCOE with Vpc, How does this work.
-For Fcoe we must login to one fabric only, how will the load balancing offerend by Vpc effect it?
+For Fcoe we must login to one fabric only, how will the load balancing offered by Vpc effect it?

 From the perspective of the CNA installed in the server, you have to keep in mind that its really two different logical adapters hosted on one physical adapter, Ethernet & FC.
 The FC logical adapter on the CNA has no visibility or awareness of vPC - it still see’s two individual paths, one left, one right, and doesn’t behave any differently with or without vPC.
 More specifically, a dual-port CNA will actually have (2) logical FC adapters, each one with their own port, and each port typically connected to a separate fabric.
 The Ethernet logical adapters however are vPC aware and will treat the two paths as a single logical 20GE pipe for all the traffic it is handling (all the non-FCoE stuff).

 2) VN-tag, is the tag applied by a vmware machine or only a fex(i/o in ucs or fex 2000) Can apply this tag?

 VN-Tag is a modern day version of a virtual cable that connects a virtual NIC, or virtual HBA, hosted on an NIV capable adapter to an upstream virtual ethernet or virtual FC port on an NIV capable switch.
 In the case where the server does not have an NIV capable adapter, VN-Tag can also be used to connect a physical port on a fabric extender (FEX) to an upstream virtual ethernet port.